tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	 */
 	const struct AFB_interface *afbitf;

-The description of the plugin is defined as below.
+The description of the plugin is defined here after.

 	/*
-	 * array of the verbs exported to afb-daemon
+	 * array of the methods exported to afb-daemon
 	 */
-	static const struct AFB_verb_desc_v1 plugin_verbs[] = {
+	static const struct AFB_method_desc_v1 plugin_methods[] = {
 	   /* VERB'S NAME     SESSION MANAGEMENT          FUNCTION TO CALL  SHORT DESCRIPTION */ { .name= "new",   .session= AFB_SESSION_NONE, .callback= new,   .info= "Starts a new game" }, { .name= "play",  .session= AFB_SESSION_NONE, .callback= play,  .info= "Asks the server to play" },